KeeVeeGames/Shady.gml/README.md

   }
   ```
   \
-  `inline` just copies the plain text from other shader with no restrictions. `import`s and other `inline`s inside the macro inlined will also get expanded and resolved.\
+  `inline` just copies the plain text from other shader with no restrictions. `import`s and other `inline`s inside the macro currently inlined will also get expanded and resolved.\
   Nested macros are also supported, so this code:
   ```glsl
   #pragma shady: macro_begin INVERSE_GRAYSCALE